Definition of custom in sources of law, its essential elements & importance

 This is the reason that with time, customs and traditions acquired the force of law and today there are many laws which have been created on the basis of customs and traditions.

-Definition of Custom
+Definition of custom

 The meaning of custom is very simple, when any work is done continuously and regularly by a person, society, group or community for a long time, then he becomes habitual of doing that work and such work takes the form of custom or practice.